Loading Consent Dialog

 3. If you include the ON DELETE CASCADE parameter, this means that when the parent row in the referenced table is deleted, the child rows in this table are deleted.

-Foreign Key Constraint Syntax
+Foreign Key constraint

 You can place a FOREIGN KEY constraint within a column specification (rather than at the end of the column list).
 However, the syntax is somewhat different.

-Creating Check constraint
+Creating Check Constraint

 A check constraint[2] is a condition that is required for every row in the table.
 Each row's data must either have data that complies with the condition or have null values in the checked columns.